 “With Arrival’s products our clients are not forced to compromise between being green and being cost efficient.
 Our focus on the whole EV ecosystem, new methods of design and production and our enabling technologies are the key to driving down the cost of EVs and accelerating the transition to zero-emission transportation globally.”said Denis Sverdlov, Founder and CEO of Arrival.

-In summary, CIIC’s strong growth is attributed to the positive outlook on Arrival moving into 2021 and beyond.
-Although the company is yet to make their first delivery, the opportunity for long term growth is strong.
+In summary, CIIG’s strong growth is attributed to the positive outlook on Arrival moving into 2021 and beyond.
+Although the company is yet to make their first delivery, investors can already see potential in the UK company.
 What stands out to me is the EV Bus model which if brought to commercialisation could prove a buying spree for Government transport industries in the UK and the US.
 Furthermore, Arrival offers an opportunity for US investors to differentiate from the saturated US and Chinese EV SPAC market.

 The information above is not financial advice.
 Youth Investment Group has no liability for personal financial interests or investment decisions.
 You should make your own investment decisions based upon your own research and what you believe is best for you.